MicrosoftDocs/cpp-docs/docs/ide/navigate-code-cpp.md

   - Properties and events.
 - **Go To Symbol** (**Ctrl 1, S**): Search results include:
   - Results from Go To Types and Go To Members.
-  - All remaining C++ language constructs, which includes macros.
+  - All remaining C++ language constructs, which include macros.

 When you first invoke **Go To** with **Ctrl +**, **Go To All** is activated (no filters on search results).
 You then can select the filter you want by using the buttons near the search box.
 You can invoke a specific filter using its corresponding keyboard shortcut.
 Doing so opens the **Go To** search box with that filter preselected.
 All keyboard shortcuts are configurable.